PatrickDegner/Azure_Infrastructure_as_Code/README.md

 ![image](https://user-images.githubusercontent.com/108484798/202921547-23e8c848-f72c-4228-80c0-5206d59dc710.png)

 You will be asked to supply the template with extra informations.
 Or you set them in the template as default value.
+After you press create a new vm, storage and others will be deployed.